 Read more ...

-The woodlands that surround Felbrigg Hall are immense and beautiful at any time of the year.
-We visited in October and were treated to a magnificent display of autumn colours by the trees.
 There’s just something quite special to wander amongst the falling leaves, collecting chestnuts that have dropped from the trees.
 It’s the perfect way to spend an afternoon.

 Our walk began at the house and led towards the walled garden.
 Heading through the gate, a good track leads you up a V-shaped path through the woods.
 There’s a great circular seat at the top of this path, which is the perfect spot to stop and enjoy being amongst the trees and to read the information boards about the history of Felbrigg Hall’s Victory V walk.